 Below are excerpts of a full-length interview with Katie Elmore Mota, executive producer East Los High and former Vice President of Communications and Programs for Population Media Center.
-The interview was conducted by Jeff Rivera, author and inspirational media personality who has appeared on national television, radio and print.
+The interview was conducted by Jeff Rivera, author and inspirational media personality who has appeared on national television, radio and print, and was published in The Examiner.

 East Los High | Finally, a Latino-Themed Show We Can Be Proud Of